 Activity exclusions:

-- Adventure sports without the required upgrade (such as skydiving, bungee jumping or mountain climbing)
+- Adventure sports (skydiving, bungee jumping, mountain climbing) without the required upgrade

 Medical exclusions:

-- Pre-existing conditions unless covered under the Choice plan and purchased within 15 days
+- Pre-existing conditions, unless the Choice plan was purchased within 15 days of the initial trip deposit

-- Mental health treatment, except for emergency situations
+- Mental health treatment outside of emergency situations

 General exclusions: